Panorama presenter awarded £90,000 after libel battle with blog editor

 He said the BBC “does not produce programmes with the aim of harming any political party” nor tried to “fix elections”.

-Mr French, whose efforts to crowdfund over £90,000 for his case received support from film director Ken Loach and Pink Floyd co-founder Roger Waters, did not attend a trial.
+Mr French, whose efforts to crowdfund more than £90,000 for his case received support from film director Ken Loach and Pink Floyd co-founder Roger Waters, did not attend a trial.

 He previously claimed his concern was about “the quality of the journalism” and alleged he was not permitted to defend his case in the way he wanted to, with the blog editor later withdrawing from the case.